Kentucky Civics Graduation Test 2026 – Complete Practice Exam

-What is the primary role of the executive branch of government?
+What is the significance of the separation of powers?

 Next Question